hades102zues/Blgg/README.md

 # Bleague
-An SSR Blog website built with nodejs
+An SSR Blog website built with nodejs and mysql